-Delaware Tech is located in Dover, Delaware and approximately 12,955 students attend the school each year.
+Central Maine Technical College is located in Auburn, Maine and has a total student population of 3,115.
 During the the most recent year for which data is available, 12 students received their associate's degree in medical/clinical assistant.

 Want to know more about the career opportunities in this field?
 Check out the Careers in Medical/Clinical Assistant section at the bottom of this page.

 Central Maine Technical College Medical/Clinical Assistant Degrees Available